Mission Statement

 The CTN brings together faculty whose interests span basic neuroscience methods such as neuroimaging, neuroendocrine research, and psychophysiology with those interested in evidence-based prevention and intervention programs.
 The CTN evolved within the Prevention Science Institute to reflect the synergy between these two related areas of science.

-Researchers at the University of Oregon have been on the forefront of this evolution, and are recognized for their federally funded research studies that integrate neuroscience and intervention.
+Researchers at the University of Oregon have been at the forefront of this evolution, and are recognized for their federally-funded research studies that integrate neuroscience and intervention.
 The CTN will provide a formal intellectual home and international resource for ongoing collaborative research and translation of basic and applied science in the service of prevention.

 Research Foci